 Tina, top-ranked sniper of the human resistance, had stayed behind to provide covering fire from above, giving her squad mates time to escape, but also allowing Advent reinforcements to close in on her.
 Already limping from an earlier grenade blast, Tina can’t withstand much more.

 Across the way, recruit Akira Watanabe nervously fingers his assault rifle.
-The cruel calculus of XCOM leaves little choice: Akira leaps over the wall and makes a heroic dash, collapsing under a storm of laser fire, while Tina dashes to safety in the distraction.
-It’s harsh to make a sacrificial lamb of a fresh-faced recruit on his first mission, but sacrifices must be made if we’re going to take back the Earth.
+The cruel calculus of XCOM leaves little choice: Akira leaps over the wall and makes a heroic dash, collapsing under a storm of laser fire, while Tina escapes to safety in the distraction.
+It’s harsh to make a sacrificial lamb of a fresh-faced recruit on his first mission, but tough choices must be made if we’re going to take back the Earth.

 XCOM: Enemy Unknown (2012) was Civilization developer Firaxis’ extraordinary reboot of the classic ‘90s strategy series about leading a force of elite operatives to hold off alien invasion.
 Counter to the usual logic of sequels, XCOM 2 starts with the premise that you lost the first game.
 The aliens arrived, and humanity knelt.
 Now, 20 years later, a semblance of peace has been imposed by the joint alien-human Advent government.
 What remains of XCOM now leads a guerrilla insurgency, operating out of a stolen alien carrier ship to rally a global resistance and dismantle Advent’s sinister schemes.